Post-Pandemic Predictions on Ed Tech

 This is not to say that people had an easy time with it.
 In fact, for many elementary and high schools, it was hard for everyone–the students, the teachers, the parents.
 The universities that perhaps thrived were the ones with distance learning already in place, to begin with.

 From this challenging “beta testing” period, we learned that we need to make distance learning a real, solid option for most schools.
-This includes training instructors, studying the best ways of deployment, and ensuring that students have the technology they need for it.
+This includes training instructors, studying the best deployment methods, and ensuring that students have the technology they need.

 Prediction #2: Closing or widening the gap?
 It can go both ways.

 In an ideal world, distance learning would allow more students access to education.
-By eliminating the need for travel and classroom space, we’re giving students from different parts of the world access to instruction from educators in other parts of the world.
+By eliminating the need for travel and classroom space, we’re giving students from different parts of the world access to instruction from educators in other parts.

-That, however, is not necessarily the case.
-We only need to look at news stories on families driving distances to get a Wi-Fi signal.
-The reality still is that not all families have access to ed-tech.
+However, that is not necessarily the case.
+We only need to watch news stories about families driving distances to get a Wi-Fi signal.
+The reality is that not all families have access to ed-tech.

 Having a computer isn’t the only issue.
 Ideally, it would help if you had dedicated devices for each student at home to allow for simultaneous learning.
 It would help if you also fast had reliable broadband internet, which may be difficult to access in many rural areas.

 Students are not the only ones who can get left behind or struggle.
 Teachers, too, need support.
-Not all teachers are techies, and they will need sufficient training to migrate their curricula to digital platforms.
-So much of teaching is also about the physical energy in a classroom, so educators will need to find the best way to translate this online.
+Not all teachers are techies and will require sufficient training to migrate their curricula to digital platforms.
+So much of teaching is also about the physical energy in a classroom, so educators must find the best way to translate this online.

-Basically, as with any piece of technology, distance and online learning can narrow or widen the gap.
-If done right, it can bridge educational cultures and communities together and facilitate a faster exchange of thoughts and ideas.
-If done wrong, it will further deprive and alienate students who are already underprivileged, to begin with.
+As with any technology, distance and online learning can narrow or widen the gap.
+If done right, they can bridge educational cultures and communities and facilitate a faster exchange of thoughts and ideas.
+If done wrong, they will further deprive and alienate students who are already underprivileged.

 Prediction #3: Alternative education will thrive.